TGOSS1984/winter-mountain-tours-demand-predictor/readme.md

 PP4 focused on the **operational layer** (booking, managing, and cancelling tours).
 PP5 adds the **decision-support analytics layer**: forecasting demand, predicting cancellations, and surfacing insights about weather, holidays, and seasonality.

+This project has been a major learning curve for me, particularly in understanding how different components of a predictive analytics workflow fit together.
+Before this project, I had limited experience with tools such as Jupyter Notebooks, Streamlit, pandas, NumPy, and XGBoost, and building an end-to-end pipeline—from data collection to deployment—required significant study, experimentation and troubleshooting.

+To support my learning, I used a mixture of course material, internet searches, technical documentation and community discussions to understand errors, improve my approach and validate best practices.
+I have been careful not just to copy solutions, but to understand each step, document issues thoroughly, and apply the concepts independently across the project.

+My real-world background in Business Intelligence, forecasting, and KPI-driven dashboard reporting helped greatly on the visualisation and communication side of the project.
+I regularly work with data in a commercial context, so translating model output into stakeholder-focused insights felt familiar.
+However, the machine learning aspects—model selection, training, tuning, and evaluation—were completely new, and represented a steep but rewarding challenge.

+Overall, this project reflects both my technical learning journey and my practical experience in transforming data into meaningful, actionable insights.

 The dashboard is built in Streamlit, powered by tabular, synthetic but realistic booking data, with models implemented in scikit-learn and XGBoost.

 ---